SACHSTech/processing-cpt-edriclai-solo/README.md

 # 6.1 Processing in Java CPT

 ## Objective
 The goal of the game is to reach the highest level possible.
 There are an unlimited number of levels, each progressively getting more challenging.
 You start with ten lives, and each collision with an enemy costs you one.
 Lose all your lives, and the game ends.
-Use your mouse maneuvering skills to dodge enemies and survive as long as you can.
+Use your mouse maneuvering skills to dodge enemies and survive as long as you can!

 ## Gameplay Mechanics
 ### Enemies